Next-Generation-Data-Science/Coursework-1/README.md

 2. **Performance Assessment:**
      - Plotted loss curves.
-     - Calculated performance metrics such as MAE, MSE, RMSE, and $R^2$ score
+     - Calculated performance metrics such as MAE, MSE, RMSE, and $R^2$ score.
      - Explainable AI - Used SHAP to create a waterfall plot and explain feature contributions.

 ### **Conclusion:**